-Pre-analytics of glucose measurement

-Adequate preanalytical handling of blood is very important.
+Pre-analytics of glucose measurement dequate preanalytical handling of blood is very important.
 Precautions must be taken to ensure that glycolysis is completely inhibited in the blood samples by using suitable blood collection tubes.
 For this the addition of citrate plus fluoride is necessary; fluoride alone is not sufficient.
-The blood collection tubes with glycolysis inhibitors currently on the market exhibit various handling problems in Tab.
+The blood collection tubes with glycolysis inhibitors currently on the market exhibit various handling problems in > Tab.
 3.

 Alternatively, it is recommended to centrifuge tubes immediately after blood collection without immediate and complete glycolysis inhibition.
-If a time window of 30 min until centrifugation is exceeded, the samples should be discarded due to the ongoing glycolysis (and therefore falsely lower glucose values).
+If a time window of 30 min until centrifugation is exceeded, the samples should be discarded due to the glycolysis process.
 After centrifugation, the plasma supernatant must be separated from the blood cells.
-This occurs during centrifugation with a gel (gel tube).
+This is done during centrifugation with a gel (gel tube).
 It is also possible to decant the plasma supernatant immediately after centrifugation.

-Consistent and optimal preanalytical handling of the blood collection tubes might lead to a higher diabetes diagnosis rate of diabetes which however does not mean overdiagnosis.
+Consistent and optimal preanalytical handling of the blood collection tubes can lead to a higher diabetes diagnosis rate in practice.
+This is not over-diagnosing.